Hidalgo Texas Port of Entry

 The Hidalgo Texas Port of Entry is located at the northern end of the McAllen–Hidalgo–Reynosa International Bridge, in the city of Hidalgo, Hidalgo County, Texas.

 The northbound traffic is coming from the city of Reynosa in Tamaulipas state of Mexico.
 Since 1996, all northbound trucks are required to use the Pharr–Reynosa International Bridge to enter the U.S. from Reynosa.

 Although located in Hidalgo, the U.S. section of the McAllen–Hidalgo–Reynosa International Bridge is operated by the larger city of McAllen nearby to the north.
+It also has SENTRI lanes.
+About 3 miles away is a elementary school owned by Hidalgo Independent School District.

 History

 Prior to 1926, primitive ferry service existed between the cities via rowboat.

 The McAllen–Hidalgo–Reynosa International Bridge was the first connecting the cities of Hidalgo and Reynosa, and was built in 1926.

 The Anzalduas International Bridge, opened in 2009, is the next upriver bridge between Reynosa and the McAllen metro area.
 The Pharr–Reynosa International Bridge is the next downriver.